 Additionally, the lock button and accident auto-detection feature powered by the G-sensor will lock your current video file.

 DX2 has a li-polymer 3.7v 110mah durable battery, but keep in mind that it won’t be as heat-resistant as capacitors.

 This product comes with a 16GB MicroSD card, which you can replace with something better if you need it.

 9. Falcon Zero Touch PRO

-The next product we are going to review is Falcon Zero Touch Pro, another affordable Best Front and Rear Dash Cam.
-We also have a full-length article on Falcon Zero F360+ maybe it will help you
+The next product we are going to review is Falcon Zero Touch Pro, another affordable front and Rear Dash Cam.

 Touch Pro features a camera recording footage in 1080p with an astounding 170-degree field of view.
 With the WDR and 3.0 MP CMOS sensors, Touch Pro will deliver fairly good nighttime footage.